tilleraj/LightWeightMTGProxy/README.md

 The project accepts deck lists in the form of CSV's.
 It ignores the top line and assumes the first two columns are Quantity and Card Name respectively.

 ## Getting Started
 Basically, all that is required to run is [Python 3.6](https://www.python.org/) (Yes, actually 3.6 or newer; 3.5 will not work.) and [PyCairo](https://cairographics.org/pycairo/).
 Depending on how you may use Python for other things, there are a few options for getting those installed.
 The instructions below are intended to be as simple as possible.
+#### Note on AllCards.json:
+Since starting this project, the team at mtgjson has been very busy (and a lot of cards have been released).
+As such, the size of the AllCards.json file has balooned large enough for GitHub to be angry about it.
+Please download the file directly from [their website](https://mtgjson.com/downloads/all-files/) and place it in the same directory as `main.py`

 ### Windows
 - Download and install Python 3 using [the installer](https://www.python.org/downloads/windows/)